my favorite things

 Cod fish sticks.

 Black olives, mushrooms, and because I am from Chicago, extra sauce.
 A real pizza I ordered, look!
 Although my honest preference is thicker crust over thin.
 Deep dish, mmmm.
+Unfortunately, due to health reasons, I can’t eat as much pizza as I would like.

 Carmen's "Habanera," because I love the idea that falling in love is outside of your control.